oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 The `LIST` capability on `employees`, together with the `READ` capability on `company`, means that the path `GET /company/{stockSymbol}/employees` is supported.

-If there are no curly braces following a top-level collection or collection-valued reference property within a type, it is assumed to support `LIST` and `READ`, as well as `CREATE`, `UPDATE`, and `DELETE`.
+If there are no curly braces following a top-level collection or collection-valued navigation property within a type, it is assumed to support `LIST` and `READ`, as well as `CREATE`, `UPDATE`, and `DELETE`.

 ### List Options